sovsparrow/WSA/README.md

 The project is organized into the following components:

-- `weather_scraper.py`: The main Python script containing the weather scraping logic.
+- `weather_scraping_app.py`: The main Python script containing the weather scraping logic.
+- `Weather_Scraping_App.ipynb`: The Python script as a notebook file with steps.
 - `TR_metoffice` and `TR`: Dictionaries mapping plate numbers to city names and vice versa.
 - `get_weather_weather`, `get_weather_metoffice`, `get_weather_havadurumux`: Functions to scrape weather data from different websites.
 - `DB`: List to store the scraped weather data.